都姫婚

 Sendai Toshogu Shrine | Miyagi Prefecture

-The deity is Tokugawa Ieyasu, the god of peace.
-The shrine was built by Date Tadamune, the second lord of the Sendai domain.
-Two people united in the beautiful nature pledge to each other a peaceful home.
-A warm wedding ceremony can be held at the shrine, which is popular as the guardian deity of Sendai.
+The enshrined deity is Lord Tokugawa Ieyasu, the god of peace.
+This shrine was constructed by Lord Date Tadamune, the second feudal lord of the Sendai domain.
+Couples united amidst beautiful nature pledge to build peaceful homes together.
+Warm ceremonies are held at this bustling shrine, revered as Sendai's guardian deity.

 Takekoma Shrine | Miyagi Prefecture

-These three deities are collectively known as Takekoma Inari Ojin.
+These three enshrined deities are collectively revered as the Great God of Takekoma Inari.

-Ceremony hours: 12:30 - (subject to change depending on the season)
+□Ceremony Time Slot: 12:30 PM onwards (subject to change depending on season)

 Tsutsukasa Temple | Miyagi Prefecture

-Sugawara no Michizane, known as the "god of learning," is enshrined here.
-Enjoy a sunny day surrounded by Japanese white oaks and weeping cherry trees, which are designated as preserved trees by Sendai City.
+Tsutsujigaoka Tenmangu Shrine, dedicated to Sugawara no Michizane, revered as the "God of Learning."
+Surrounded by Japanese white oaks and weeping cherry trees designated as preserved trees by Sendai City, enjoy a splendid day.

 Wedding Movie] Tsutsuya Shrine